-I’ve been playing various forms of tabletop for about ten years and started DMing my first campaign three years ago.
-That first campaign has been successfully ongoing and will be wrapping up in Spring of 2020 and I feel very fortunate to have the rare experience of a group stay together with a complete story and what I hope will be a satisfying ending.
+I’ve been playing various forms of tabletop for about ten years and started DMing around 2017.
+That first campaign completed after four years early 2022 and I feel very fortunate to have the rare experience of a group stay together with a complete story and what I hope was a satisfying ending.

 I like to do a lot of special things for my players with neat tech and interesting mechanics.
 And lots and lots of LED lit thing.
 I build custom sets, put on little shows, paint lots of minis, and almost always present combat encounters with some unique mechanic or at least good reason within the narrative.
 While a lot of this is flashy, I believe that story always comes first and no matter how much work you put into the fun details.
 And furthermore, with D&D I believe the players write the story.
 While I do have an overall narrative, I make it priority number one to let the players go anywhere and do anything with a mix of extreme preparation and fun improvisation.